seongjaelee/seongjaelee.github.io/resume.md

   - Used integer linear programming (ILP) to model competitors, predict bidding prices, and compute the best bidding strategy.
 - **Research Assistant**, [Center for Computation & Visualization](https://ccv.brown.edu/), Brown University (Summer of 2006)
   - Worked on visualization and user interface for CAVE(CAVE Automatic Virtual Environment), a virtual environment using 3D glasses.

+## Selected Projects

+### Model Modernization (2023-Present)

+This project focused on modernizing a complex machine learning system with over ten years of legacy layers of models, as the interdependency has been slowing down making improvements on any component.
+The goal was to consolidate numerous entangled layers of models into a single deep learning model, without sacrificing quality.
+I joined this 3-year-old six-person team to improve the model to match the performance of the existing production system, and productionize it.
+We achieved a partial launch in 2024, reducing system complexity, accelerating model development cycle, while improving ETA quality.
+I am currently working on launching the model globally and decommissioning the old systems.

+My contributions include:

+- Reducing discrepancies between training and serving data and code.
+- Introducing critical model input features previously used in legacy models.
+- Prioritizing the direction of future model research.
+- Building an online model evaluation pipeline.
+- Improving the model training pipeline with a focus on scalability and reliability.
+- Investigating and resolving quality regressions.

+### Graph Neural Network Model (2018-2021)

+This project, conducted in collaboration with DeepMind, focused on enhancing Google Maps ETA predictions using Graph Neural Networks applied to frequently visited predefined road networks.
+I joined this 2-year-old three-person team to improve and productionize the model.
+We achieved a global launch in 2020, which reduced inaccurate ETA trips by up to 50% in heavily congested urban areas.
+This project is detailed further in the associated [blog post][2] and [research paper][1].

+My contributions include:

+- Enhancing the model with new features.
+- Investigating and resolving quality regressions.
+- Building and maintaining the model training pipeline.
+- Implementing model serving on existing servers.
+- Designing, executing, and analyzing experiments.
+- Setting up quality monitoring.
+- Building and maintaining an automated ML pipeline for periodic model retraining and deployment.

 [1]: https://arxiv.org/abs/2108.11482
 [2]: https://deepmind.com/blog/article/traffic-prediction-with-advanced-graph-neural-networks